 C H I L D B I R T H

 E D U C A T I O N

 Due to my other birthwork commitments, I am no longer teaching for Parent Trust for Washington Children.

 Feel free to read client testimonials on my DoulaMatch profile page.

-As of September of 2019, I'm proud to announce that I joined Daybreak Star Doulas with United Indians of All Tribes Foundation!
-We are very busy building our program and working with an incredible team of doulas.
+As of June of 2021, I'm proud to announce the launching of our new program called Hummingbird Indigenous Doulas!
+As the Doula Program Lead, it's been quite the journey building our program and working with an incredible team of doulas.
 We serve birthing people who self-identify as American Indian, Alaskan Native, Native Hawaiian, and Pacific Islander families birthing in King County.
 We are pleased to provide free-of-charge, culturally responsive, full-spectrum doula care for Indigenous families.